bioforensics/MicroHapDB/README.md

 If you'd prefer not to use MicroHapDB's command-line interface or Python API, it should be trivial load these files directly into R, Julia, or the data science environment of your choice.
 Invoke `microhapdb files` on the command line to see the location of the installed `.tsv` files.

-- `locus.tsv`: microhaplotype loci
+- `marker.tsv`: microhaplotype marker definitions
-- `variant.tsv`: variants associated with each microhap locus
+- `variant.tsv`: variants associated with each microhap marker
-- `allele.tsv`: allele frequencies for 148 loci across 84 populations
+- `allele.tsv`: allele frequencies for 148 markers across 84 populations
 - `population.tsv`: summary of the populations studied
-- `variantmap.tsv`: shows which variants are associated with which loci
+- `variantmap.tsv`: identifies which variants are associated with which markers
 - `idmap.tsv`: mapping of all IDs/names/labels to internal MicroHapDB IDs